 Khanh, who established and managed two pro-democracy news websites that tackled issues of official corruption, was arrested at his home on March 21, 2017, in the Cam Khe district of northern Phu Tho province, according to news reports.

-The government statement said Khanh posted "fabricated and distorted" information against Vietnam on two blogs, three Facebook pages and two YouTube channels, reports said.
+A government statement said Khanh posted "fabricated and distorted" information against Vietnam on two blogs, three Facebook pages, and two YouTube channels, reports said.

-Prior to his arrest, Khanh established and managed two pro-democracy news websites, Vietnam Weekly and Anti-corruption Newspaper, according to the reports.
+Prior to his arrest, Khanh established and managed the pro-democracy news websites Vietnam Weekly and Anti-corruption Newspaper, according to the reports.
 Vietnam Right Now, an independent news website, reported that Khanh had recently posted allegations of official corruption on one of his blogs.

-Khanh was transferred from Cam Son commune, Phu Luong district’s prison in Thai Nguyen province, to Nam Ha province’s Nam Ha prison in January 2018, according to the 88 Project, a rights group that monitors the status of Vietnamese political prisoners.
+Khanh was transferred from Cam Son commune, the Phu Luong district’s prison in Thai Nguyen province, to Ha Nam province’s Nam Ha prison in January 2018, according to The 88 Project, a rights group that monitors the status of Vietnamese political prisoners.

-Phan Van Dung wrote in an open letter in May 2019 that Khanh’s health had “badly deteriorated” and that prison officials prohibited him from reading books including the Bible.
-He did not detail his son’s health problems, but the letter said that Khanh was under “extreme pressure” and was “badly treated” by prison guards who frequently threatened to move him into solitary confinement and bar family visits if he did not stop trying to appeal his sentence.
+The letter did not detail his son’s health problems, but said that Khanh was under “extreme pressure” and was “badly treated” by prison guards who frequently threatened to move him into solitary confinement and bar family visits if he did not stop trying to appeal his sentence.